 by Jim Reader

-Before the cows and settlers came
+Before the cows and ranchers came

-The indigenous boy would hunt for game
+The indigenous boy would hunt for small game

-With older folks to hunt for Buffalo.
+With older folks on the hunt for Buffalo.

-But at the village there was work to do
+Oh, but at the village there was work to do

 When the hunt was over-and-done